mangos77/m77-raspberry-wifi-node-nmcli/README_es.md

 Respuesta:
 ```
 {
   success: true,
+  code: 1101,
-  msg: 'Interface "wlan0" has been found on the system'
+  msg: `Interface has been found on the system`,
+  data: { device: this.device }
 }
 ```

 Error:
 ```
 {
   success: false,
+  code: 2101,
-  msg: 'The "wlaan0" interface does not exist.
-Please execute the listInterfaces() method to get the list of available Wifi interfaces and set in init() method.'
+  msg: `The interface does not exist.
+Please execute the listInterfaces() method to get the list of available Wifi interfaces and set in init() method`,
+  data: { device: "wlan1"}
 }
 ```